rjaneUCF/rjaneUCF/README.md

 <img align="right" alt="Coding GIF" src="beach.png" width="40%" />

-> I'm a researcher in the **CoRE Lab** at the **University of Central Florida** specializing in applying statistical methods to coastal flood risk analysis, compound flooding, and other water resource challenges.
-I have a **Ph.D. in Civil Engineering** from the **University of Plymouth ([UOP](https://www.plymouth.ac.uk/))**, where my research focused on improving the representation of the fragility of coastal structures.
+> I'm a researcher in the **Department of Construction, Environmental and Civil Engineering** at the **University of Central Florida ([UCF](https://ucf.edu))** specializing in the application of statistical methods to coastal flood risk analysis, compound flooding, and other water resource challenges.
+I have a **Ph.D. in Civil Engineering** from the **University of Plymouth ([UOP](https://www.plymouth.ac.uk/))**, where my research focused on improving the representation of the fragility of coastal flood defence structures.
 >
 >